tembo-io/website/docs/postgres_guides/how-to-setup-connection-pooling-in-postgres/how-to-setup-connection-pooling-in-postgres.md

 **Building from Source**

 PgBouncer can also be built from its source code.
-Simply download the source code from it’s repository, compile it and install it in your system.
+Simply download the source code from its repository, compile it and install it in your system.

 **Step 2** - Configure PgBouncer with the pgbouncer.ini file that resides in the installation directory.
 You can also pass the file as a parameter when starting it.